 What’s your risk tolerance?
-How do you identify it?
-Both are important questions that I doubt investors spend a ton of time thinking about at first.
-They’re also abstract questions thanks to all the convoluted definitions of risk.
+How do you indentify it?
+Both are important questions that investors spend little time thinking about at first.
+They’re also abstract questions thanks to the convoluted definitions of risk.

-During an interview, Daniel Kahneman was asked his thoughts about identifying risk tolerance.
-He suggested a better way to frame the question: what’s your loss tolerance?
-How much loss can you endure before hitting the breakpoint where emotions push you to change your portfolio?
+Daniel Kahneman suggests a better way to frame the question.
+Rather than risk tolerance, you should ask: what’s your loss tolerance?
+It makes you think about protecting your money.
+How much loss can you endure before you reach the point where emotions push you to change your mind and change your portfolio?

-Lost dollars can be quickly equated to missed goals and dreams — less money to spend, a canceled vacation, a postponed retirement — that make you nauseous in ways that a percentage won’t.
+By reframing the question, Kahneman forces you to think in terms of actual dollars.
+Lost dollars can be quickly equated to missed goals and dreams — less money for college, a canceled vacation, a postponed retirement — that make you nauseous.

-Kahneman went on to explain its importance in minimizing regret and how to fit it into portfolio construction.
+Kahneman went on to explain the importance of minimizing regret and how it translates to portfolio construction.
 Here’s what he said:

 The main question that I found useful to ask when someone is very wealthy is how much loss is the individual willing to tolerate?
 That is, what fraction of their wealth are they actually willing to lose?
 It turns out that fraction is usually not very large.
 That’s a very important parameter.
 How much do they really want to protect as much as possible, and how much are they willing to consider losing?
 That varies a lot among individuals.
 By and large, the very wealthy mostly want to protect their wealth, and they’re willing to play with a small fraction of it.
 That is the fraction they are prepared to lose, but it’s not a large fraction.
 So they’re loss averse, not risk as such.